Psalms For Life

 Cush, a member of King Saul’s tribe, is in hot pursuit of David.
 Furious with David, he and his band falsely accuse him of injustice, mistreating friends, and picking fights with enemies.
 In a culture prizing loyalty and honor, Cush makes David out to be an absolute jerk.

-God’s character is implicitly in sharp contrast to that of the nations’ gods, whose own worshippers saw them as capricious narcissists.
+God’s character is implicitly in sharp contrast to that of the neighboring nations’ gods, whose own worshippers saw them as capricious narcissists.
 Recalling how perfect God’s justice is, how implacable his hatred of evil, David imagines God in position, ready to judge his foes.
-While they’ve devoted themselves to evil, their efforts are futile.
+Having devoted themselves to evil, they produce falsehood, but all their efforts are futile.
 For in setting a trap for the innocent, they only set themselves up.
-Though still not out of the woods, David promises to praise God for being the God he is, voicing his assurance that God will act on his behalf.

 Prayer: